 The Harmonica by Tony Johnston, illustrated by Ron Mazellan

 Given a harmonica from his coal-miner father in Poland, the child learns to play it before he is taken from his family and sent to the camps.
 There he is ordered by the commandant to play Schubert.
-Even the beautiful music cannot hide or change the cruelty.
+Even beautiful music cannot hide or change the cruelty.
 From Carol Hurst’s Blog. [picture book, ages 8 and up]

 Someone Named Ava by Joan M. Wolf

 In 1942, Milada is taken, along with other blond, blue-eyed children, to a school in Poland to be trained as proper Germans in order to be adopted by German families.
 I liked how it showed another side of the Nazi horrors.
-Usually Holocaust books are about the concentration camps, but this one is different.
+Usually, Holocaust books are about the concentration camps, but this one is different.
 Although it is less harsh than many other books on the Holocaust, it affected me most because I can almost understand her fear and confusion.
 This book is that emotional and effective, said Sudeshna (6th grade). from Avon Middle School High School Library

 Boy in the Striped Pajamas by John Boyne

 This chapter book is set in Berlin, 1942.
 When Bruno returns home from school one day, he discovers that his belongings are being packed in crates.
 His father has received a promotion and the family must move from their home to a new house far far away, where there is no one to play with and nothing to do.
 A tall fence running alongside stretches as far as the eye can see and cuts him off from the strange people he can see in the distance.
 But, Bruno longs to be an explorer and decides that there must be more to this desolate new place than what meets the eye.
-While exploring his new environment, he meets another boy whose life and circumstances are very different to his own, and their meeting results in a friendship that has devastating consequences. [chapter book, ages 12 and up]
+While exploring his new environment, he meets another boy whose life and circumstances are very different from his own, and their meeting results in a friendship that has devastating consequences. [young adult, ages 12 and up]

 These were from The Best Children’s Books